lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/helm.md

     kubectl get svc -n kong
     ```

-    The output includes `EXTERNAL-IP` values for Kong Manager and Dev Portal.
+    With an Enterprise deployment, the output includes `EXTERNAL-IP` values for Kong Manager and Dev Portal.
 For example:

     ```sh
     NAME                          TYPE           CLUSTER-IP       EXTERNAL-IP     PORT(S)                            AGE